NeelBhatt/Docs-1/aspnet/aspnetcore/security/data-protection/configuration/overview.md

 The developer can manually specify an implementation if desired via a call to UseCustomCryptographicAlgorithms, as show in the below examples.

+>[!TIP]
-Tip: Changing algorithms does not affect existing keys in the key ring.
+> Changing algorithms does not affect existing keys in the key ring.
 It only affects newly-generated keys.

 <a name=data-protection-changing-algorithms-custom-managed></a>